 Allowances are moneys provided for specific needs and are not taxable, such as food or housing.
-Basic Allowance for Subsistence (BAS) and Basic Allowance for Housing (BAH) are two of the most common allowances, but there are several others including Clothing, Dislocation, Family Separation Allowance (FSA), and Basic Needs Allowance (BNA).
-To learn more about allowances, including current rates, visit https://www.dcms.uscg.mil/ppc/mas/rates.
+Basic Allowance for Subsistence (BAS) and Basic Allowance for Housing (BAH) are two of the most common allowances, but there are several others including Clothing, Dislocation, Family Separation Allowance (FSA), and Family Supplemental Subsistence Allowance (FSSA).
+To learn more about allowances, including current rates, visit https://militarypay.defense.gov.